bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 \lambda=C_{rev}
 \]

-as an experimental control.
+as an experimental control parameter.

-Conditions:
+The purpose is to isolate the effect of constitutional correction.

+---

 ## Full coupling